 - I like to use Pastry flour for GingerSnaps and many other cookies because it is a finer flour that makes cookies and baked goods lighter and fluffier.

-- When adding the dry ingredients to the wet ingredients while making this recipe for Gingersnap Cookies I like to use a large sieve.
+- When adding the dry ingredients to the wet ingredients I like to use a large sieve that can rest on top of the large mixing bowl.
 Lie the sieve on top of the wet ingredient bowl and add all the dry ingredients on top.
 Then gently stir the dry ingredients through the sieve and into the wet.
 This way you know all the spices are combined evenly and there will not be any flour clumps.